top of page

 Advocacy Officer

 Jasmine Wali is a policy advocate, writer, and organizer committed to divesting from large-scale systems of harm and investing directly in families and communities.
-She has been a policy consultant for national drug policy, children’s rights, anti-gender-based violence, movement-building organizations, and New York City healthcare institutions.
-Previously, she worked on initiatives in three states to limit the scope of child welfare mandated reporting and co-led writing and implementing a “Mandated Supporting” curriculum for social work students.
+She has been a policy consultant for national drug policy, children’s rights, anti-gender-based violence, movement-building organizations, and New York City healthcare institutions, to shift narrative and policies to divert families away from the child welfare system.
+Previously, she worked on initiatives in three states to limit the scope of child welfare mandated reporting and co-led writing and implementing a “Mandated Supporting” curriculum for social work students